revbayes/revbayes.github.io/tutorials/chromo/index.md

 We may be interested in testing whether the rates of chromosome number evolution are associated with a certain phenotype.
 Here we set up a binary phenotypic character and estimate separate rates of chromosome evolution for each state of the phenotype.
-We’ll use a model that describes the joint evolution of both the phenotypic character and chromosome evolution.
+We'll use a model that describes the joint evolution of both the phenotypic character and chromosome evolution.
 This model (BiChroM) was introduced in
 @zenil2017testing.
-In ‘RevBayes‘, the BiChroM model can easily be extended to multistate phenotypes and/or hidden states, plus cladogenetic changes could be incorporated into the model.
+In RevBayes, the BiChroM model can easily be extended to multistate phenotypes and/or hidden states, plus cladogenetic changes could be incorporated into the model.